COVID-19 Information

 When will I get called?

-Invitations to book have been sent out to eligible patients, please contact the surgery if you feel that you should have been invited but haven't received an invitation
+Invitations to book will be sent out to eligible patients, please contact the surgery if you feel that you should have been invited but haven't received an invitation.

 As long as there is a 12-week gap between your last dose then you are okay to have the next vaccine.